-Additionally, MIT prohibits persons from permitting the use of prohibited substances, as defined in this policy, in one’s campus residence, including in Fraternities, Sororities, and Independent Living Groups (FSILGs).
+Additionally, MIT prohibits persons from permitting the use of prohibited substances, as noted in this policy, in one’s residence.
 MIT also prohibits the unlawful distribution, possession, social sharing, non-prescribed use, or abuse of prescription drugs.
 Altering, tampering, or forging a prescription is also prohibited.

 This policy does not restrict lawful possession and use of marijuana while off-campus by members of the MIT community age 21 or older, unless it takes place in a MIT approved living group or as part of any MIT-sponsored activities.
 MIT prohibits the unlawful manufacturing, selling, and distribution of marijuana regardless of location or age.